Kilchberg (Tübingen): 1437–1608 von Ehingen zu Kilchberg Family

 In 1437 Kilchberg passed to the von Ehingen family.
-Rudolf von Ehingen, the son of Burkhard “mit dem Zopf” or “with the Tuft” von Ehingen and his wife Luckgarten von Ischlingen (who in widowhood later married Konrad Lescher von Kilchberg between 1406-1410), purchased the lordship and castle of Kilchberg from his half or stepbrothers Ludwig and Konrad Lescher.
+Rudolf von Ehingen, the son of Burkhard “mit dem Zopf” or “with the Tuft” von Ehingen and his wife Luckgarten von Ischlingen (who in widowhood later married Konrad Lescher von Kilchberg between 1406 and 1410), purchased the lordship and castle of Kilchberg from his half or stepbrothers Ludwig and Konrad Lescher.
 Rudolf von Ehingen inherited a substantial number of properties and amounts of goods and income first from the death of his father in 1405, and then in 1416 Rudolf and his brother Wolf became the heirs to their childless uncle Hugo von Ehingen's fortune.
 When Rudolf's younger brother Wolf died prematurely in 1425 he inherited his share also.
 As a young man Rudolf allied himself strongly with the Counts of Württemberg.
 After the death of Eberhard IV, Count of Württemberg, he was in favor with the count's widow, Henriette, Countess of Montbéliard [Mömpelgard in German], and was placed on the so-called Regentschaftsrat (Regency Council) for her under-age children.
 As such Rudolf von Ehingen zu Kilchberg was a mentor for the future Ludwig I, Count of Württemberg-Urach and Ulrich V, Count of Württemberg.
 Many years later, after the death of Count Louis III in 1450, Rudolf was for a time regent of the young Eberhard I, Duke of Württemberg.
 After Rudolf's death (after 1463), Kilchberg passed to his son Jörg von Ehingen (1428 - February 24, 1508).
 Jörg (George) is made famous by the publishing of his diary, which was a record of his adventures and travels to the various high courts of Europe.
 He also helped found the University of Tübingen in 1477.
 The von Ehingen family expanded and enlarged the castle and its grounds.
 Several generations later George John von Ehingen of Kilchberg and his wife Maria Magdalena von Preysingen had no male heirs at the time of his death in 1608.
 The ownership of Kilchberg then went to his daughter, Magdalena von Ehingen zu Kilchberg in her own right, and by proxy to her husband.
 She had married Hans Urban von Closen zu Heidenburg.
 It was their von Closen descendants who then inherited Kilchberg.